"Healing With Horses" at WildRose Horse

 Therapy (EAT) With over 50 years experience in Equine-Assisted Activities

 and Therapy (EAAT), Healing With Horses (HWH) provides the finest programs available.
 Why?
 Because we believe every session

 must be tailored precisely to the individual.

-and provide them with specialized training for our equine assisted activities and therapy which provides personalized
+then provide them with specialized training for our equine assisted activities and therapy which provides personalized

-in social behavior, equine behavior and therapy, communication skills to help cognitively and emotionally challenged
+in social behavior, equine behavior and therapy, communication skills to help cognitively and emotionally challenged individuals

-We promote Equine Assisted Learning and Communication.
+Equine Assisted Learning and Communication.

-We teach people of a variety of ages and walks of life to learn how to bond
+We teach people of a variety of ages and walks of life to learn how to bond and communicate with

-a variety of Unique Equine Backgrounds.
+equine backgrounds.
 With the help of our Four-Legged Therapists who are gentle, well mannered and patient.

 Equine Assisted Therapy and Activities